Why RCCB cannot give protection against Overload and Short Circuit Faults?

 The below diagram shows, there is an overload fault occurs in a circuit where RCCB is connected.

-Here, the incoming current and return current are the equal even overload fault occurs.
-A high current flowing through the RCCB due to overload fault but the RCCB does not trip as the current in both line is equal.
+Here, the incoming current and return current are equal even overload fault occurs.
+A high current flows through the RCCB due to overload fault but the RCCB does not trip as the current in both lines is equal.
 Now, if the overload current exceeds the current rating of the RCCB, it will be damaged.

-Why RCCB cannot give protection against Short Circuit Fault?
+Why RCCB cannot give protection against Short Circuit Faults?

-In this case, the concept also same as previous.
-During short circuit fault, a very high current flowing through the RCCB, but it does not trip as the current in both line is equal.
+In this case, the concept is also the same as the previous one.
+During a short circuit fault, a very high current flows through the RCCB, but it does not trip as the current in both lines is equal.

 When RCCB will Trip?